 - 1. In a large bowl, stir the flour, eggs, milk and salt until smooth (dough will be sticky).
-In a large saucepan, bring water to a boil.
+In a large saucepan over high heat, bring water to a boil.
 Pour dough into a colander or spaetzle maker coated with cooking spray; place over boiling water.

 - 2. With a wooden spoon, press dough until small pieces drop into boiling water.
 Cook for 2 minutes or until dumplings are tender and float.
 Remove with a slotted spoon; toss with butter.
 Yield: 6 servings.

 1 serving (1 cup) equals 226 calories, 6 g fat (3 g saturated fat), 149 mg cholesterol, 855 mg sodium, 33 g carbohydrate, 1 g fiber, 9 g protein.

 "Fabulous and so easy!
 The shape makes for a delicious mouth feel."